TrebledJ/trebledj.github.io/collections/_posts/misc/2022-09-10-musescore-navigation-plugins.md

 ![](/assets/img/posts/music/plugin-todo-list.jpg){:.w-100}

 To allow for different todo styles and text, I provided several settings for the user to modify.
-These are listed in the link.
+These are listed in on the [GitHub readme](https://github.com/TrebledJ/musescore-todo-list).

 ### Developer’s Note